djeada/Proste-Projekty/src/c/battleship/README.md

-# Battleship (C + ncurses)
+# Battleship (C, standard terminal)

-Classic Battleship in the terminal using ncurses.
+Classic Battleship in the terminal (no ncurses).
 Place ships on your board, then take turns firing at the opponent grid.

 ## Build & Run